 Apart from the salary, majority of the limited company directors and shareholders withdraw most of their income in the form of dividends.

 Dividends are distributed by companies in order to return a percentage of company’s profit to their shareholders.
 A limited company structure is a more lucrative way for most business owners to work, as limited company directors are taxed in a different way as compared to their permanent (salaried) counterparts.
 Most limited company directors take a small salary, and withdraw the remainder of their company’s profits in the form of dividends.

 Dividends are taxed at three different flat rates, depending on the income tax band.
 However, National Insurance Contributions (NICs) are not payable on dividend income, helping company directors save thousands each year as compared to traditional employees and sole traders.

 Calculation of dividend tax

 A dividend allowance of £5,000 is also provided, which means that the initial £5,000 of dividends is not taxable.
-However, this allowance does not decrease the total income upon which tax needs to be paid.
+However, dividend allowance does not decrease the total income upon which tax has to be paid.
 Dividends are taxed after all other income sources have been taxed, e.g. salary and other pertinent earnings (investments or savings).
-Consequently, dividends will fall into one of the tax bands states above, after other income sources and personal allowance have been added together.
+As a result of which, dividends fall into one of the tax bands stated above, after other income sources and personal allowance have been added together.